gla5001/grunt-fail-fast-task-runner/README.md

 # grunt-fail-fast-task-runner

-> A Grunt task to run tasks on multiple Grunt projects that will fail fast
+> A Grunt task to run tasks on multiple Grunt projects that will exit immediately on failure (fail fast)

 ## Getting Started
 This plugin requires Grunt.